lobsters/lobsters/README.md

  * We started with Rails 3.2.2 in 2012, so we have a few dusty corners and places where we don't take advantage of features that were introduced since we started.
  * We lean into using Rails features instead of custom code, and we'll write a couple dozen lines of narrow code for a feature rather than add a dependency that might require maintenance.
- * We are especially reluctant to add new production services like queues, caches, and databases.
-We have almost eliminated third-party dependencies from production.
+ * We are especially reluctant to add new production services like queues, caches, databases, or SAAS services.
  * We test to ensure functionality, but testing is a lot lighter for moderator and other non-core features.
    We're trying to maximize the return on investment of testing rather than minimize errors.
  * We're willing to take downtime for big code changes rather than try to make them seamless.